Meetings

 Blue Grosbeaks and Indigo Buntings, from New York State Museum, “Annual report” (1902), Biodiversity Heritage Library

-Please do not attend meetings if you aren’t feeling well or are experiencing any COVID-19 symptoms.
+Please do not attend meetings if you are feeling unwell or are experiencing any COVID-19 symptoms.

 Meeting Location